Vitgracer/SwapFace/README.md

 Algorithm is based:
 1. On Laplacian Pyramid blending for image stitching
-2. Kmeans clusterization technique and histogram statistics for ckin mask extraction.
+2. Kmeans clusterization technique and histogram statistics for skin mask extraction.

 Some results: